plgd-dev/doc/content/en/docs/features/device-twin.md

 @enduml
 {{< /plantuml >}}

-## Disable Device Shadow feature
+## Disable Device Twin feature

 All changes that occur on the connected device are observed and stored in the EventStore.
-There are few use cases where Device Shadow - active observation of all changes is not desired.
-For example, if the device is in the maintenance state and produces test data that shall not be part of the audit log, Device Shadow should be for this device disabled.
-To do so, a client needs to send the request `UpdateDeviceMetadataRequest` with `ShadowSynchronization` and `CorrelationId`.
+There are few use cases where Device Twin - active observation of all changes is not desired.
+For example, if the device is in the maintenance state and produces test data that shall not be part of the audit log, Device Twin should be for this device disabled.
+To do so, a client needs to send the request `UpdateDeviceMetadataRequest` with `TwinEnabled` and `CorrelationId`.

-The Device Shadow feature is disabled only after the successful recipient of the `DeviceMetadataUpdated` event containing the same correlation id used in the Update request.
+The Device Twin feature is disabled only after the successful recipient of the `DeviceMetadataUpdated` event containing the same correlation id used in the Update request.
 This confirmation event is received only if the device is/comes online.

-{{< plantuml id="update-shadow-synchronization" >}}
+{{< plantuml id="update-twin-synchronization" >}}
 @startuml Sequence
 skinparam backgroundColor transparent
 hide footbox